Othernet-Project/dreamcatcher-chat/README.md

 the development.
 Please report any issues in the [issue tracker](https://github.com/Othernet-Project/dreamcatcher-chat/issues).

-## Installation
+## Burning the OS Image and Installation of the Chat App

+First download Armbian 5.67 from this location: https://archive.othernet.is/Dreamcatcher3%20Armbian/ It is important to select Armbian 5.67, which is the second image on the list.
+Refer to the ReadMe on that page for any detailed information, otherwise just use Balena Etcher to write the image to a microSD card.
+You can find Balena Etcher here: https://www.balena.io/etcher/

+Once the image is ready, insert the microSD into your Dreamcatcher and turn the device on by plugging in the microUSB cable or holding the PWR button for 5 seconds.

-To install the chat app, you will follow the following steps:
+To install the chat app, you will follow these steps:

 ### 1. Log into the Dreamcatcher device using serial